 - lead and facilitate local recovery

 The complexity and timeframes of recovery demand sound planning, effective coordination and above all, community involvement.
-The Disaster Recovery Plan (PDF) addresses these aspects and articulates how the South Burnett will undertake recovery operations after a disaster.
-In doing so this plan provides a framework for the management and coordination of recovery as well as guidance on the major considerations for recovery across the spectrum of Human/Social Recovery, Infrastructure Recovery, Economic Recovery and Environment Recovery.
+The above Plans addresses these aspects and articulates how the South Burnett will undertake recovery operations after a disaster.
+In doing so this plan provides a framework for the management and coordination of recovery as well as guidance on the major considerations for recovery across the spectrum of Human/Social Recovery, Roads & Transport / Building & Assets, Recovery, Economic Recovery and Environment Recovery.”

 - Traffic and Travel Information (Main Roads)